-Review of data within one mile of the Project Area revealed one 124 acre RIM-WRP property located just outside the northern boundary of the Project Area and one expired conservation easement (expired 1997) located just outside the western boundary of the Project Area.
-This easement was approximately 43 acres in size (BWSR 2018).
+Review of data within one mile of the Project Area revealed one 124-acre RIM-WRP property located just outside the northern boundary of the Project Area and one expired conservation

 DCW will continue to work to obtain information on CRP easements within the Project Area.
 Should any CRP easements be identified, DCW will review and determine if the easements occur in areas where project infrastructure is planned and the Applicant will try to avoid these areas to the extent practicable.